hungcrujewellgebrak/teensy-raw/README.md

 Sources
 -------
 - The `teensy3` and `tools` directories are taken from [Teensyduino](http://www.pjrc.com/teensy/td_download.html)
-- The `Makefile` is the copied from `teensy3/Makefile` and modified to fit.
+- The `Makefile` is the moved from `teensy3/Makefile` and modified to fit.

 Credits
 -------